Table of contents:

 Mexican Wrestling from the Very Beginning

-One of the greatest factors that distinguish this spectacle is the mask (which we will talk about later).
-However, it is important to highlight some facts to understand the historical importance of this spectacle.
+One of the greatest factors distinguishing this spectacle is the mask (which we will talk about later).
+However, it is important to highlight some facts to understand its historical importance.

 For example, one of the most important and interesting facts is that the first masked wrestler was not Mexican.
-Cyclone Mickey (Corbin James Massey) was an American wrestler who was starting to become a professional wrestler in Texas.
-Later, he came to try his luck in Mexico, where he immortalized the sport completely.
+Cyclone Mickey (Corbin James Massey) was an American wrestler starting to become a professional in Texas.
+Later, he came to try his luck in Mexico, where he immortalized the sport entirely.

 The mask had already had previous antecedents in the US.
 The Masked Marvel had a fleeting passage in 1915.
-His mask didn’t look like a wrestler’s mask, at least compared to what we have today.
+His mask didn’t look like a wrestler’s, at least compared to what we have today.
 But 20 years later, Corbin James Massey would cement a new vision for masked warriors.

 The Legacy of Corbin James Massey

 A year later, Corbin returned to the arena to wrestle.
-On his return, Corbin did not want to be recognized, so he commissioned wrestlers’ boot designer Antonio Martinez to make him a mask.
-Sometime later, he opted instead for a mask that would allow him to see and fight more easily.
+Corbin did not want to be recognized on his return, so he commissioned wrestlers’ boot designer Antonio Martinez to make him a mask.
+Sometime later, he opted for a mask that would allow him to see and fight more efficiently.

 Corbin, who became Cyclone Mackey, saw difficulties with the first prototype.
-It was then that Antonio Martinez wanted nothing more to do with the mask.
-The seams hurt Mackey’s face and it was then that he convinced his designer to make other attempts.
+Antonio Martinez wanted nothing more to do with the mask then.
+The seams hurt Mackey’s face, and he convinced his designer to make other attempts.

 Finally…

-The seams of the new prototype were a vital part of the wrestler since some of its structure is still respected nowadays.
+The seams of the new prototype were vital to the wrestler since some of its structure is still respected today.
 He then fought under the pseudonym of the Masked Marvel.

-A year later he returned to the States and lost his mask in a fight.
+A year later, he returned to the States and lost his mask in a fight.
 However, his legacy transcended being the first masked wrestler in the history of Mexico.
 Did you have any idea about this?
-Many Mexicans still don’t know it, but it’s a mix of originality and tradition unique to all of Mexico!
+Many Mexicans still don’t know it, but it’s a mix of originality and tradition!

 Mexican Wrestling: Brief Contemporary Context

 There are several iconic figures in Mexican cultural history.
 One of them is El Santo, a famous wrestler (luchador) who was a real star back in his time.
-He played in a lot of movies, for example, El Santo Contra las Momias and El Santo Contra las Mujeres Vampiro.
+He starred in many movies, such as El Santo Contra las Momias and El Santo Contra las Mujeres Vampiro.

-Ever since the appearance of the EMLL (Mexican Wrestling Enterprise) in 1933, national wrestling – Lucha libre – has been at the top of entertainment in Mexico.
-Numerous acrobatic trips, elements of black comedy and drama, sometimes even elaborate choreography -all this united in this unique show whose magic is still there for us to grasp.
+Since the EMLL (Mexican Wrestling Enterprise) appearance in 1933, national wrestling—Lucha libre—has been at the top of entertainment in Mexico.
+Numerous acrobatic trips, black comedy and drama elements, and sometimes even elaborate choreography united in this unique show whose magic is still there for us to grasp.

 In most cases, people in North America relate this wrestling to the WWE in the United States.
-Nevertheless, The Mexican Lucha Libre is older and the very best artistic, colorful, and impressive experience ever.
+Nevertheless, the Mexican Lucha Libre is older and the most artistic, colorful, and impressive experience ever.

 It is an extravagant way to see acrobatics and artistic movements on a higher and more extreme level.
-For example, a luchador (wrestler) can bring his mask into play in a special fight.
-If the other luchador is also masked, it is called mask versus mask and if the opponent is unmasked, it is called mask versus hair.
+For example, a luchador (wrestler) can bring his mask into play in a memorable fight.
+If the other luchador is also masked, it is called mask versus mask; if the opponent is unmasked, it is called mask versus hair.

 The loser of the match will be forced to give up his or her mask or, if not wearing a mask, will have to shave his or her head.
-The stakes are higher for the masked luchador because once unmasked, a luchador can never put on his mask again.
+The stakes are higher for the masked luchador because he can never wear his mask again once unmasked.

 The Lucha Libre Mexico Experience